Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 Other noteworthy changes:

-- The `send` method on the client is deprecated in favor of the `sendBatch` to encourage sending events in batches for better throughput.
+- The `send` method on the client is removed in favor of the `sendBatch` to encourage sending events in batches for better throughput.
 - The `sendBatch` method on the client takes a object of type `EventDataBatch` that should be created using the `createBatch` method on the client.
+  An array of events can be passed to `sendBatch` instead of an `EventDataBatch` similarly to the removed `send` method.

 ### Receiving events